DannyRoubin/simpleCalculator/README.md

 # simpleCalculator
-Very simple calculator project used to get myself familiarized with c++
+Very simple calculator project used to get myself familiarized with taking and processing user inputs in c++